 In the spine, arthritis can result as the disk degenerates and loses water content.
 In children and young adults, disks have high water content.
 As we get older, our disks begin to dry out and weaken.
 This problem causes settling, or collapse, of the disk spaces and loss of disk space height.

 As the spine settles, two things occur.
-First, weight is transferred to the facet joints.
-Second, the tunnels that the nerves exit through become smaller.
+First, stress is transferred to the facet joints.
+Second, the tunnels through which the nerves exit (the foramen) become smaller.

-Weakness in the legs or "foot drop."
+- Weakness in the legs or foot drop (difficulty lifting the front part of the foot).
 Once the pressure reaches a critical level, weakness can occur in one or both legs.
-Some patients will have a foot-drop, or the feeling that their foot slaps on the ground while walking.
+Some patients will have a foot drop, or the feeling that their foot slaps on the ground while walking.

-Less pain with leaning forward or sitting.
-Studies of the lumbar spine show that leaning forward can actually increase the space available for the nerves.
-Many patients may note relief when leaning forward and especially with sitting.
+In spinal stenosis, people typically experience less pain with leaning forward, and especially with sitting.
+Studies of the lumbar spine show that leaning forward can increase the space available for the nerves.
 Pain is usually made worse by standing up straight and walking.
-Some patients note that they can ride a stationary bike or walk leaning on a shopping cart.
+Some people note that they can ride a stationary bike or walk leaning on a shopping cart.
 Walking more than 1 or 2 blocks, however, may bring on severe sciatica or weakness.